 The state also currently accounts for 2 percent of domestic oil production.
 Sound puny?
 Keep in mind that North Dakota has just 650,000 residents, accounting for about 0.20 percent of the overall U.S. population.
 And it's aggressively ramping up its oil production.
 During the past 12 months, North Dakota's crude oil production is up 43 percent, and is triple the rate from five years ago.

 [Better Deal: Target or Walmart?]
+Planning for a Rainy Day

 While residents are indeed seeing some of the revenue over-flow returned to them via income tax and property tax cuts, they are also supportive of tucking away some of today's winnings for less robust times.
 This past November, nearly 64 percent of North Dakotans voted in favor of establishing a Legacy Fund that will siphon off 30 percent of total revenue collected from oil and gas production into a special savings account to help the state if/when the boom busts.
 The earliest the Legacy Fund can be tapped is 2017 and even then any disbursements from this de facto state emergency savings fund must be approved by at least two-thirds of the state legislature.
 During North Dakota's 2011-2013 budget cycle (it operates on a 2-year budget), the fund is expected to reach $619 million, or about one-fifth the state's proposed spending for that entire period.
 Of course, not every state has a commodity-driven windfall at its disposal, but I also don't think every state's residents would be so behind saving current revenue for a rainy day.